The difference between a FTE and a salaried job: which is more profitable for you?

 Net pay: FTE vs. FTE

-The calculation of net pay for FTEs and LTTEs differs mainly depending on whether insurance is paid on the remuneration and whether you have signed a tax declaration.
+The calculation of net pay for FTEs and LTTEs differs mainly depending on whether insurance is deducted from the remuneration and whether you have signed a tax declaration.
 Here is a brief and easy to understand explanation:

 FTE – agreement to perform work